Display-Lab/knowledge-base/vignettes/social_approach_vignette/readme.md

 This vignette also contains examples of data features and other entities that a precision feedback system uses to evaluate the potential success of a precision feedback message.
 An example of such an entity is a [peer average comparator <sub>(BP)</sub>](https://bioportal.bioontology.org/ontologies/PSDO?p=classes&conceptid=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FPSDO_0000126), which is defined in the [Performance Summary Display Ontology <sub>(GH)</sub>](https://github.com/Display-Lab/psdo) as an average representing the mean performance of a peer group.

 ## Performance Data
 Each month, MPOG receives data about operative case quality and outcomes from approximately 60 healthcare institutions.
 MPOG calculates performance for each provider individually, for approximately 35 performance measures of quality and outcomes.
-One example of these measures is [FLUID-01-NC: Minimizing Colloid Use (Non-Cardiac) <sub>(MPOG)</sub>](https://spec.mpog.org/Spec/Public/15).
+One example of these measures is [TOC-02: Postoperative Transfer of Care to PACU <sub>(MPOG)</sub>](https://spec.mpog.org/Spec/Public/22).

 ### Benchmark comparators
 MPOG calculates performance benchmarks and averages for each institution.
 One comparator is a [peer 90th percentile benchmark <sub>(BP)</sub>](https://bioportal.bioontology.org/ontologies/PSDO?p=classes&conceptid=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FPSDO_0000129), which represents the 90th percentile for performance among providers at an institution, for each measure.
 Another is the [peer average comparator <sub>(BP)</sub>](https://bioportal.bioontology.org/ontologies/PSDO?p=classes&conceptid=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FPSDO_0000126), which is the mean performance for all providers at an insitution, for each measure.

 ### Healthcare professional performance
-Deepa, a nurse anesthetist (CRNA) at Max Commuity Hospital, has the following performance data over the last 6 months for the FLUID-01-NC measure:
+Deepa, a nurse anesthetist (CRNA) at Max Commuity Hospital, has the following performance data over the last 6 months for the TOC-02 measure:

 |Month|Performance Level|Peer Average|75th Percentile Benchmark|90th Percentile Benchmark|MPOG Goal|
 |-----|---------|---|---|---|---|